cortinaluis/language-binge/README.md

 - Add icon animation while it is detecting subtitle on page (move on from log warns/errors)
 - Remove subtitle from overlay when it is removed from original subtitle container on Netflix
+- Add user subtitle style from netflix to overlay
 - Setup CI/CD
 - Setup publishing
 - Add tests